jk1/TeamCity-dependencies-gradle-plugin/README.md

       // pinning usually requires authentication
       username = "name"
       password = "secret"
-      stopBuildOnFail = true  // not mandatory, default to 'false' message = "Pinned for MyCoolProject"  // not mandatory }
+      stopBuildOnFail = true            // not mandatory, default to 'false' message = "Pinned for MyProject"  // optional pin message tag = "Production"                // optional build tag
     }
   }
+}
 ```
+"tag" property allows to assign a custom TC tag to a build your project depends on.

 ###Offline mode

 Gradle's offline mode is fully supported for TeamCity-originated dependencies.
 This feature allows you to run the build when teamcity server is unreacheable or down using artifacts from local Gradle's cache: